 Resources Planning The Town of Moosonee has designated that each Manager is responsible for energy management and planning processes, with respect to the assets under their department.
 This includes facilities/buildings, properties/land, vehicles and equipment.
 Managers are responsible for reporting annual consumption and the actions taken to improve energy conservation & consumption for their departments.
 This information is provided to the CAO, for final reporting and presentation to municipal Council.
 As an integral component of resource planning, the energy management plan is coordinated with the municipality's budget planning process, preventative maintenance plans, and the overall asset management plan.
 Managers are encouraged to will incorporate energy efficiency into standard operating procedures and the knowledge requirements for operational jobs, wherever possible.
 Plan Execution The administration and implementation of this plan will be responsibility of the Management Team, and indirectly, all municipal employees.
 Municipal employees use energy in their daily activities, and it will be responsibility of all Town staff to be aware of their energy use and work towards a culture of conservation.
 Through staff education, and training on improved standard operating procedures, staff will be able to see the results of their efforts on an annual basis.
 The Town of Moosonee's Energy Conservation & Demand Management Plan will be updated and reviewed annually in accordance with Ontario Legislation.
 Evaluation Council & Management will review and evaluate our energy plan, revising and updating it as necessary, on an annual basis within our corporate planning process.
 We will review our progress towards corporate goals and objectives, and update those goals and objectives accordingly.
-In accordance with Ontario Regulation 397/11, the municipality shall publish this plan, with annual updates, on our municipal website on or before July 1st, each year.
+In accordance with Ontario Regulation 507/18, the municipality shall publish this plan, with annual updates, on our municipal website on or before July 1st, each year.
 The plan shall also be available to the public in printed form at the Town Office, for review during regular business hours.

 Summary of Current Energy Consumption, Cost and GHGs The management and monitoring of energy consumption and the energy performance of our facilities and equipment are the responsibilities of each Department Manager.
-The Town of Moosonee's 2015 total annual energy consumption in municipal operations was 2,866,045.25 ekWh, at a cost of \$528,210.58 for the year and GHG emission of 3,973,699.09 kg/year eCO2.
-The Town of Moosonee's 2014 total annual energy consumption in municipal operations was 2,993,871.50 ekWh, at a cost of \$535,937.15 for the year and GHG emission of 2,716,853.58 kg/year eCO2.
-The Town of Moosonee's 2013 total annual energy consumption in municipal operations was 4,727,675.98 ekWh, at a cost of \$740,613.54 for the year and GHG emission of 216,906,740.9 kg/year eCO2.
-The Town of Moosonee's 2012 total annual energy consumption in municipal operations was 4,602,976.98 ekWh, at a cost of \$653,759.46 for the year and GHG emission of 675,259.54 kg/year eCO2.
+The Town of Moosonee's 2017 total annual energy consumption in municipal operations was 1,793,327.00 ekWh, at a cost of \$495,685.59 for the year and GHG emission of 306,844.19 kg/year eCO2.
+The Town of Moosonee's 2016 total annual energy consumption in municipal operations was 1,867,997.00 ekWh, at a cost of \$479,191.84 for the year and GHG emission of 204,471.50 kg/year eCO2.
+The Town of Moosonee's 2015 total annual energy consumption in municipal operations was 2,899,256.00 ekWh, at a cost of \$629,326.12 for the year and GHG emission of 279,765.29 kg/year eCO2.
+Summary of Results from 2014-2019 EC&DM Plan As the above numbers show we have reduced the energy consumption of the town Greatly since the 2014 plan was implemented, and we have exceeded our 2014 goal of 5% total kWh reduction plan over 3-year average.
+The Town of Moosonee will continue to strive to maintain or reduce our energy usage, while also continue to offer as many services as we can to better our Municipality.
+In 2014 the 3-year average kWh was 4,108,171.82, in 2019 the 3-year average has been reduced substantially to 2,186,860 kWh.
+Staff and Managers continue to come forward with ideas for how to reduce energy usage while being able to offer equal or greater services to the citizens of Moosonee.